By Adam Jusko, ProudMoney.com, email@example.com

 This time we bought another Toyota Highlander.
 That was not the original plan, but our first Highlander was excellent and after a few test drives we saw no reason to change models simply for the sake of changing.
 I tell you this not to promote the Highlander (although it’s great), but because it relates to our unintended experiment.

 After visiting a couple of dealerships, we decided we wanted the Highlander.
 Because we made that decision somewhat on the spur of the moment, we hadn’t looked into the Costco program yet.
 So, we started talking price with the salesperson.
 He gave us the whole rundown on what their offer would be, acting like he was giving us some huge break on the MSRP.
 We started negotiating with him a bit, and he came down in price.
 Then we left, deciding we wanted to do a little more research.
-(It was late September and we were wondering if we might catch a break buying this year’s model since the dealership might need to make way for next year’s inventory.)
+(It was late September and we were wondering if we might catch a break buying a vehicle from the current model year since the dealership might need to make way for the following year’s inventory.)

 That’s when we got contacted by the first dealership again.
 When we told him that we had a better quote through the Costco car buying program, he immediately said, sounding somewhat panicked, “Oh, you’re Costco members?
 We’re a Costco partner, too.
 We can match that price!”
 So we went back and bought the car from the first dealer, even though he had wanted to snow us and give us a bad price initially.
 (That’s what they’re all trying to do, amiright?)